kapobajza/quantum-expo-template/README.md

 Before running the app, there are some recommendations which you could follow to ensure a smooth development experience:

-- Expo doesn't allow copying dot files into your project, so we will need to rename these files by adding a dot at the beginning of their names.
+- Expo doesn't allow copying dot files into your project from a template, so we will need to rename these files by adding a dot at the beginning of their names.
 You can do this by running the command: `pnpm run rename_to_dot_files`.
 Or rename them manually:
   - `env.example` to `.env.example`
   - `prettierrc.js` to `.prettierc.js`
   - `github` to `.github`